-We want to see everyone enjoy local restaurants, shopping strips, music venues and cultural events.
+We want everyone to enjoy our shopping strips, local restaurants, music venues and cultural events in Yarra.

-Make it easy for people to find you
+Make it easy for customers to find you

 If your business is accessible, let people know.
 For example, if you have wheelchair access, include this in your promotions and advertisements.

-Put up clear signage to help people with vision or learning difficulties identify your premises.
+Put up easy-to-read signage to help people with vision or other difficulties identify your premises.

 Contrast the colour of your business entrance

-Paint the entrance to your business in a contrasting colour to its surroundings (you must first check that this is allowed by contacting our Planning Unit on 9205 5555).
+Paint the entrance to your business in a contrasting colour to its surroundings (this may require a planning permit.
+Contact us for advice).
 If there are multiple entrances, provide clear directions about where each entrance is located.